Compilation by Armando Gonzalez Stuart, PhD.

 A study employing Velvet bean standardized seed extracts concluded that the seed is a potential ACE (angiotensin-converting enzyme) inhibitor that needs to be further studied as a potentially effective option for lowering blood pressure (Chaudhary et al., 2015).

 Kumar et al., (2016) studied the antiproliferative actions of an isoquinoline alkaloid isolated from the seeds of the velvet bean in hepatic carcinoma cells.
-The authors concluded that some of the bioactive ingredients (alkaloids) in Velvet bean were active against liver cancer cells and could be useful for future hepatic cancer treatment.
+The authors concluded that some of the bioactive ingredients (alkaloids) in Velvet bean were active against liver cancer cells and could be useful for a future treatment of liver cancer.

 Safety / Precautions